Mines of Laurion: Ancient times

-Referring to the mines in his 354 BC work Ways and Means, Xenophon wrote:

-It is clear, I presume, to every one that these mines have for a very long time been in active operation; at any rate no one will venture to fix the date at which they first began to be worked.
+The mines are older than recorded history.
+Even at the time of Classical Greece, they were older than historians could determine:

-In fact, the exploitation of the mines stretches from the Bronze Age: isotopic analyses of lead present in objects of this era indicate that they were made in large part from metal extracted from the Laurion mines.
+Modern archaeology has demonstrated that the mines were exploited since at least the Bronze Age: isotopic analyses of various objects produced in Greece's Mycenaean period indicates that they contain lead extracted from the Laurion mines.

 The earliest evidence for mining activity at Laurion comes from the Late Neolithic period, around 3200 BC.
-Mining became more systematic starting from the late sixth-century BC, and in the fifth century it was an important source of revenue for Athens.
+Mining became more systematic starting from the late 6th century BC, and in the 5th century it was an important source of revenue for Athens.

 During this period, the city began to mine a new and particularly rich vein, which unlike the two which had previously been exploited did not appear on the surface.

 During the tyranny of Peisistratos systematic exploitation of the mineral resources of Athens began.

 Shafts were driven down into the ground and galleries opened where slaves, chained, naked, and branded, worked the seams illuminated only by guttering oil lamps.
 An unrecorded number were children.
 It was a miserable, dangerous, and brief life.

-This discovery meant that at the beginning of the second Persian invasion of Greece, the Athenian state had at its disposal 3,000 tons of silver.
+This discovery meant that at the beginning of the second Persian invasion of Greece (480–479 BC), the Athenian state had at its disposal a hundred talents of silver (about 2.6 tonnes) from the aforementioned vein.
 Rather than distribute this wealth amongst the citizens of Athens, Themistocles proposed that this money should be used to construct 200 triremes, which were used to conduct the naval campaign against Persia which culminated in victory at the Battle of Salamis in 480 BC.
-Although lead, mercury, cinnabar, red chalk, and ochre were considered to be byproducts of silver production, they were still incredibly useful.
+Although lead, mercury, cinnabar, red chalk, and ochre were considered to be byproducts of silver production, they were still useful.
 After the Persians fled Athens around 479 BCE, the city needed to be rebuilt.
-Over the next century lead from the mines would be brought to make countless different water pipes and clamps that would aid in the big rebuilding of Athens.
+Over the next century lead from the mines would be brought to make countless different water pipes and clamps that would aid in the rebuilding of Athens.

 Loss of free men and slaves as a result of the Peloponnesian War (431–404 BC) caused the mines to shut down.
 This compounded the economic crisis of Athens, along with the infrastructure damage to the port of Piraeus.
+They were reopened later, but the later wars, exhaustion of the ores and the influx of precious metal during the Hellenistic era reduced their importance.
+In the early Roman era, the mining efforts were still significant, with the Deipnosophistae (early 3rd-century AD), referring to Posidonius, making mention of large slave revolts there around the times of the Second Servile War (104–100 BC).
+Sulla's campaign against Athens in the First Mithridatic War (89–85 BC), put an end to the mining although there appear to have been limited attempts to reactivate them a few centuries later.